-Freelancing solo can also be an isolating and individualistic job – although in most cases, freelancers talk to their clients on a regular basis during the duration of the project.
+Freelancing solo can also be an isolating and individualistic job – although in most cases, freelancers talk to their clients regularly during the duration of the project.
 So, if ownership of the projects is important to you and if you prefer teamwork over working solo, this solution might be frustrating in the long run.

 2. Become a Side-Kick Researcher.

 Otherwise, you’ll get distracted from your work too much.
-As mentioned above, dividing your time between leading the company and doing research over a long period of time can be exhaustive.
-Sprint group Hackathon projects also have this benefit that you can meet plenty of interesting people every time.
+As mentioned above, dividing your time between leading the company and doing research over a long period can be exhaustive.
+Sprint group Hackathon projects also have the benefit that you can meet plenty of interesting people every time.

 Usually, he achieves this by developing and leading brief Hackathon projects (that sometimes even get published).
-Some entrepreneurs who are former researchers, have a different approach and use to take 1-2 week vacations every now and then with a sole purpose to lock themselves in a cabin in the woods and carry out research sprints just for pleasure.
+Some entrepreneurs who are former researchers, have a different approach and use to take 1-2 week vacations now and then with the sole purpose to lock themselves in a cabin in the woods carrying out research sprints just for pleasure.

 3. Set a Startup Based On R&D.

-Your company can be based on your own research, on your research concept, or on a patent stemming from your research.
-In that case, you will be close to research at each stage of the company’s growth.
+Your company can be based on your research, your research concept, or a patent stemming from your research.
+In that case, you will be close to researching each stage of the company’s growth.

 4. Invest in R&D-Based Startups.

 In particular, you might look at startups in the field in which you have your research background.
-For fresh entrepreneurs, acquiring the capital in the early stage is always the biggest problem.
+For fresh entrepreneurs, acquiring capital in the early stage is always the biggest problem.
 Thus, such seed investors are highly valued and respected.

-A role of a private investor has much in common with a role of Principal Investigator in academia.
+A role of a private investor has much in common with the role of a Principal Investigator in academia.
 You sponsor more junior people, mentor them, share your contacts with them, brainstorm with them, help them every time they pack themselves into trouble, and get a piece of the pie in an exchange.
 And, you can mitigate risks by having multiple mentees at a time.

-Once you have your own startup, you take full responsibility for it just as if it was a baby.
-You’ll go to any length to make your startup work, and you’ll have that additional boost of energy to do research if it means helping your startup and build your own career path.
+Once you have your startup, you take full responsibility for it just as if it was a baby.
+You’ll go to any length to make your startup work, and you’ll have that additional boost of energy to research if it means helping your startup and building your career path.

 5. Keep the Academic Position, And Start a Little, Home-Based Business As a Side-Hustle.

 In such a small business, you can monetize on your hobby such as yoga, fitness, or creating artwork (jewelry, paintings, sculptures, et cetera.)
-You can then sell your work online or launch courses/retreats in your free time.
+You can then sell your work online or launch courses or retreats in your free time.

 6. Develop a Consultancy Company On the Side As a Researcher.